OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/overview.en.md

 The output of the simulation is the list of train states at each time step.

 ## Design overview

+The main idea of the new train simulator is to have a simulation which is computed step by step and not post-processed.
+This would ensure the physical consistency of the simulation.

+The challenge is then to add ways to lose some time, in order to respect the target schedule.
+This is done by iterating over the sections between two scheduled points, while adjusting a slowdown factor.
+This slowdown factor would be used to control how the driver behavior module would lose time while still being physically realistic.
+See [the driver behavior module dedicated page]({{< ref "driver-behavior-modules" >}}) for more details.

+In order to accommodate an infrastructure which could change with time (like signals), we introduce driving instructions.
+These instructions are generated from the path properties and the target schedule, and are used to update the train state.
+Instructions can be conditional, and can interact with each other.
+The algorithm is described in detail in the [dedicated page]({{< ref "driving-instruction" >}}).

 ![Algorithm flow chart](../overview.svg)